Types of accommodation

 Federal State Initial reception centres Collective accommodation Decentralised accommodation Total

 Source: Statistisches Bundesamt, Empfängerinnen und Empfänger nach Bundesländern: https://bit.ly/2UtNxZW.
-This includes both asylum seekers and people with tolerated stay (Duldung). *Due to a software update, there is presumably an undercount.
+This includes both asylum seekers and people with tolerated stay (Duldung). *Due to a reporting problem and hacker attack, there is presumably an undercount.

 Although Section 53 of the Asylum Act provides that asylum seekers ‘should, as a rule, be housed in collective accommodation’ following the initial reception period, the above figures show that policies vary considerably between the Federal States.[22]
 In some states such as Bavaria, Hamburg or Hesse, most asylum seekers are indeed living in this type of accommodation.
 In contrast, there are other Federal States, including Rhineland-Palatinate, Lower Saxony or Schleswig-Holstein, in which the majority of recipients of asylum seekers’ benefits are staying in so-called ‘decentralised accommodation’, so usually in apartments of their own.[23]
 The latter might also at least partially be the result of authorities generally being more restrictive when it comes to issuing (long-term) holders of a tolerated stay with residence permits, which would entitle them to regular social benefits.